aryansuryas/AuraHealth/README.md

 🔹 What is Git?
 Git is a Version Control System.
 It helps you:
-•Track code changes
+• Track code changes

-Work in teams
+• Work in teams

-Avoid overwriting each other’s work
+• Avoid overwriting each other’s work

-Fix mistakes
+• Fix mistakes

 Manage hackathon pressure safely